dace-de/google-data-ai-bootkon-docs/README.md

 # Google Data & AI Boot-Kon - FraudFix Use Case

 Welcome to the Google Data & AI Boot-Kon repository.
-This repository contains user manuals in PDF format for the FraudFix use case.
+This repository contains user manuals in DOC format for the FraudFix use case.

 ## How to Use

-In order to copy the command lines and instructions easily, please use the download option to download the PDF files locally.
-Once downloaded, you can open the PDFs on your computer and use the copy/paste options as needed.
+In order to copy the command lines and instructions easily, please use the download option to download the DOC files locally.
+Once downloaded, you can open the DOCs on your computer and use the copy/paste options as needed.

 ## Caution